Jake Passas is now a Black Belt in Goju-Shorei Karate.

 Sensei John Mayes, on the left, was in charge of the test, supported by Sensei Marta Azzam and uke Jake…Continue

 2018 will mark 47 years devoted to Goju-Shorei, and the last year I will be involved.
 In September, at the black belt test of Family First Martial Arts students in Nashville, I will formally turn over the System to Master Larry Kooyman.
-I do so with full confidence in his abilities to continue the growth…Continue
+I do so with full confidence in his abilities to continue the growth of…Continue

 Another 1,000 Challenge celebrated with everyone exceeding 1,000 reps.
 The tradition continues.